ewolff/microservices-recipes/manuscript/03-asynchrone-microservices.md

 ways to do this:

 * The microservice does not communicate with other systems while processing a request.
-Then, the microservice will typically communicate with the other systems at a different time.
+In this case, the microservice will typically communicate with the other systems at a different time.
 For example, the microservice can replicate data that is used when processing a request.
-For example, customer data can be replicated in order to access the locally stored customer data when processing an order.
+Thus, customer data can be replicated in order to access the locally stored customer data when processing an order.

-* The microservice sends a request to another microservice, but does not wait for an response.
+* The microservice sends a request to another microservice, but does not wait for a response.
 A microservice for processing an order can send a message to another microservice that creates the invoice.
-An response to this message is not necessary and therefore does not have to wait.
+An response to this message is not necessary and therefore does not have to be waited for.

 ## Why Asynchronous Microservices?

 Asynchronous microservices have several advantages:

-* If a communication partner fails, the message is transmitted later when the communication partner is available again.
+* If a communication partner fails, the message is still transmitted once the communication partner is available again.
 So asynchronous communication *provides resilience*, i.e, a protection against the failure of parts of the system.

-* The transmission and processing of a message can almost always be *guaranteed*: the messages are stored.
+* The transmission and processing of a message can almost always be *guaranteed*: The messages are stored.
 At some point they will be processed.
 The fact that they are processed can for example be ensured by the recipient acknowledging the message.